 Come out and meet your rural neighbours and learn about their farms, their products, and the food they produce for you.
 When you visit a host farm, you can see demonstrations, share stories, take tours, enjoy recreational activities, and learn more about the many Manitoba farm operations and products.

-When you are looking at what host farms to visit, check their information/descriptions for any costs – costs will be identified on each host farm listing.
+When you are selecting what host farms to visit, check their information/descriptions for any costs – these will be identified on each host farm listing.
 There may be fees for various activities (ex., pumpkin picking, corn maze, etc.), and some farms may have products available for purchase.

 Get your family and friends together and head out for your Open Farm Day experience.
 You may also want to stop along the way to buy local products at pre-picked product stands, u-pick gardens, or local farmers' markets.
 Click here for Host Farm information.